retorquere/zotero-better-bibtex/README.md

 This extension aims to make Zotero effective for us LaTeX holdouts.
 It adds the following features:

-## Converts embedded HTML tags to LaTeX
+## Converts embedded HTML tags to LaTeX on export

 Currently supports i, b, sup and sub; more can be added on request.
 Finally add italics and super/supscript to your titles!

+## Imports your LaTeX and converts to unicode

+As of 0.5.3 Better Bib(La)TeX cleanly import most LaTeX constructs; stuff like \"{o} or \"o will be converted to their Unicode equivalents, and the import will recognize \emph, \textit, \textbf, \_{...} and ^{...} and convert them to italics, italics, bold, subscript and superscript.

 ## Duplicate keys; integration with [Report Customizer](https://github.com/ReichenHack/zotero-report-customizer)